History of Albany, Western Australia: British settlement

 Arriving at King George's Sound on 25 December 1826, Lockyer landed ashore early the next day and commenced a survey of the area.
 On 30 December the troops and prisoners were disembarked, setting up camp and landing stores.
 On 21 January 1827, as instructed by the Colonial Secretary, the Union Jack was raised and a feu de joie fired by the troops, formally annexing the territory, in assertion of the first official claim by the Imperial Government to British possession over the whole continent of Australia.
 This was the first site of European settlement in Western Australia.

 Lockyer rescued Aboriginal women from offshore islands, who had been kidnapped by sealers operating in the Great Australian Bight as sexual slaves, and apprehended the culprits, sending them east to stand trial.
 As a result, the local Minang Noongar organised a corroboree in his honour, cementing the good relationships established earlier between local Aboriginal groups of the area and European explorers.

 Lockyer left for Sydney on 3 April 1827, handing over command to Captain Joseph Wakefield.
 King George's Sound continued as a penal settlement for several years.
 Lieutenant George Sleeman took over as Commandant on 6 December 1828, followed by Captain Collett Barker on 3 December 1829.

-To the north at the Swan River, a new Colony, envisaged from the outset as a free settlement, was founded and proclaimed on 18 June 1829.
-Not only did the settlers of Swan River object to the presence of convicts within the Colony, but its commander James Stirling was unhappy having a military outpost within Western Australia under the command of the Governor of New South Wales.
+To the north, at the Swan River, a new colony, envisaged from the outset as a free settlement, was established on 17 June 1829.
+The settlers of Swan River objected to the presence of convicts within the colony, and its commander James Stirling was unhappy having a military outpost within Western Australia under the command of the Governor of New South Wales.
 Given the inconvenience and expense of maintaining King George's Sound from Sydney, Governor Darling took the political opportunity and on 7 March 1831 the settlement was made part of the Swan River Colony and the convicts and military garrison were withdrawn to New South Wales.

 Albany was officially named by Lieutenant-Governor Stirling from 1 January 1832, after The Duke of York and Albany, second son of King George III.

 The settlement had a population of 180 in 1837.
 There were 45 houses scattered around Princess Royal Harbour extending around Mount Clarence to the Old Farm.

 In 1841 Albany was the final destination of explorer Edward John Eyre, the first European to reach Western Australia overland from the eastern colonies.